Mrs. Rita Ross

 Scrn Print-Mrs. Ross

-1. Book Project: Continue developing the “My Life So Far” book project.
+1. Book Project: Finish the book project.
 It should demonstrate various dying and screen printing processes.
 This is a semester long project and will count as a major portion of the midterm grade.
+Students should include interests, accplishments, and important names and dates.